Category Archives: Closed Pubs

 Chequers, St Benets Abbey

 The Chequers once stood on the banks of the river Bure at St Benet’s Abbey.
 It is actually in the Parish of Horning but by land is only accessible from Ludham.
-The building burnt down in 1891 (Tim Pestell, St Benet’s Abbey) and nothing can now be seen, although some remains of the pub and other buildings exist under the soil amongst the ruins of St Benets Abbey.
+The building is shown on Faden’s Map of 1797 but was much older.
+It burnt down in 1891 (Tim Pestell, St Benet’s Abbey) and nothing can now be seen, although some remains of the pub and other buildings exist under the soil amongst the ruins of St Benets Abbey.
 The images above show the curve of the river where buildings including the Chequers and the brewery to the left once stood – the model is on display in Horning Church.
 There are some wonderful paintings of the Chequers at Grove Farm Gallery.
 Norwich Castle Museum and Art Gallery has sketches of the interior of the Chequers in 1858, ‘whose cool recesses speak of ancient ways’ (G.C.
 Davies, Handbook to the Rivers and Broads of Norfolk and Suffolk)

 Rose and Crown, Staithe Road